 Hospitals can seem like a scary place to children, whether they are a patient or a sibling.
 It can also be a frightening experience for parents who have a sick child in the hospital.
-To help alleviate a family’s fears and anxiety, our Clown Care team provides artistic, humorous entertainment for our patients and families visiting or staying in the hospital.
+To help alleviate a family’s fears and anxiety, our Clown Care team provides artistic, humorous entertainment.

 Our Clown Care Team

 All of the clowns are professional circus clowns from the Healthy Humor Red Nose Docs, who have been trained specifically to perform in a hospital setting whether it’s at a child’s bedside or in an outpatient clinic.